radar/by_star/README.markdown

 Where `my_special_scope` is a `named_scope` you have specified.

-All the `by_*` methods take a block which will then scope the find based on the options passed into it.
+All the `by_*` methods, with the exception of `previous` and `next`, take a block which will then scope the find based on the options passed into it.
 You can also specify these options for each method, but the syntax may differ.
 The supported options are the same options that are supported by `find` from ActiveRecord.
 Please note that if you want to use conditions you *have* to use this syntax:

      Post.by_month(1) { { :include => "tags", :conditions => ["tags.name = ?", 'ruby'] } }